 If you like watching the night sky, you must have been using at least one of the stargazing (night sky) app or software.
 Mustn’t you?

-One of the most popular software, which is both easy in use and contain most of the relevant stuff for night observers is the Stellarium.
+One of the most popular software, which is both easy in use and contains most of the relevant stuff for night observers is the Stellarium.
 The current version of this program at the moment, when this article is producing is 0.19.1.
 Today I would like to discuss the custom horizon option available.

 Customizing landscape in Stellarium can be a really fascinating exercise, especially when you are doing it for your own landscape, which has been known by yourself for a very long time.
 Now you can transfer your real view into this program and enjoy the stargazing simulation.

 I won’t explain much this stuff, due to its wider availability on the web.
 I would like to show you the nontraditional way to get the vista, which comes from…Street View.

 - DOWNLOADING THE STREET-VIEW IMAGE

 The street view image is not downloadable in a traditional way, as we used to do in case of other web-based images, where we right-clicked on the image and chosen “Save image”.
 In this event, a relevant tool is needed to get our 360 view.

 Firstly we should refer to the (former) iStreetView.com, which gives us an opportunity to find our panorama (location).

 Next, you must follow the steps, which already been presented widely on the web i.e. in the footage below.
 Remember to install the small tool Street View Download 360, before you get through.

 In case of difficulties, which came out recently, it is better to find your place in Google Maps Street View, then copy the link into this app and generate the Street View image ID as per in the picture below (Pic.
 1).